0k/sact.epoch/docs/source/overview.rst

 you must ensure that datetime object was created when the same TimeZone on the system than when you run this function.

+No doctest is given to your eyes on the content of the variable ``utc_timestamp`` because the output depends on the current time.
+And this can be often an issue you'll encounter: having complex code that depends on the current date, how do you test it ?
+This is the purpose of sact.epoch.Time.

 Forcing to use only aware datetime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Quite quickly, you'll ask yourself: but what use have I of naive datetime
+Quite quickly, you'll ask yourself: but what use have I of naive
-objects ?
+``datetime.datetime`` objects if they can't be used in lots of cases ?

-The answer is: there are no use of it.
+The answer is: there are no use of naive ``datetime.datetime``.

-Aware datetime objects are more precise and:
+Aware datetime objects as ``sact.epoch.Time`` contains all additional

-- you don't have to keep track of the timezones you had when creating datetime
-  object

-- thus any aware datetime object are comparable
+information allowing to:

+- get an UTC timestamp
+- compare two ``Time`` object whatever there timezone is.

-Using naive datetime might even be concidered harmfull. sact.epoch.Time will
+Using naive datetime might even be concidered harmfull. ``sact.epoch.Time``
-ensure that all your objects are aware.
+will ensure that all your objects are aware.
 By default, TimeZone won't even be
 dependent of your system local time, but will be stored in UTC timezone.

 datetime objects::